MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/2012-upgrade-cutover.md

 The high-level steps of the production environment upgrade process are the same as the Mock cutover process, refer to [Upgrade from AX 2012 - Cutover testing (Mock cutover)](./upgrade-cutover-testing.md) for detailed instructions.

-1. Ensure all pre-requisites (e.g. preupgrade checklist etc.) are fulfilled and custom code is deployed in Sandbox.
+1. Ensure all pre-requisites (e.g. pre-upgrade checklist, data clean-up etc.) are fulfilled and custom code is deployed in Sandbox.
 Sandbox must only be used for data upgrade.
-2. Use AX2012 Database Upgrade Toolkit for Dynamics 365 from LCS.
+2. Download ‘AX2012 Database Upgrade Toolkit for Dynamics 365’ from LCS and use this toolkit from source SQL server.
-3. Execute Replication setup from AX2012 before hand and keep monitoring it on regular basis.
+3. Execute Replication setup beforehand and keep monitoring it on regular basis using this toolkit.
-4. Turn off the AX 2012 AOS instances.
+4. Turn off the AX 2012 AOS instances at the time of downtime/cut-over.
-5. Execute Cutover steps of AX2012 Database Upgrade Toolkit for Dynamics 365.
+5. Ensure Replication completes, validate replication completion (dv) by comparing the number of records between source and target using this toolkit.
+6. Execute Cutover steps using this toolkit and ensure its completion.
-6. Trigger Data upgrade using the toolkit and finish data upgrade.
+7. Trigger Data upgrade using this toolkit and finish the data upgrade.
+8. Use [Self-service database refresh process](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/database/database-refresh#self-service-database-refresh) to copy your upgraded database from sandbox environment into your production environment.
+9. Complete additional application configuration and Smoke test.
+10. Allow users back-in.

 ## Prerequisites
 Before you can perform an upgrade in the production environment the following prerequisites must be met: